-BE2-07 Exercises and assignments 28 hours BE2-09 Exercises, assignments and papers 140 hours BE2-11 Exercises, assignments and papers 140 hours BE2-12 Exercises and assignments 12 hours BE2-13 Exercises, assignments and papers 140 hours
+BE2-07 Exercises and assignments 26 hours BE2-09 Exercises, assignments and papers 140 hours BE2-11 Exercises, assignments and papers 140 hours BE2-12 Exercises and assignments 12 hours BE2-13 Exercises, assignments and papers 140 hours

-- The examination of a course mentioned in this article cannot be taken before the 3 related practicum is successfully completed in the same academic year as or in the academic year preceding the examination of the course. - For the following courses the successful completion of the practicum is considered 4. equivalent to passing the examination of the course: BE2-09, BE2-11 and BE2-13.
+- 3. The examination of a course mentioned in Article 3.2 paragraph 1 cannot be taken before the related practicum is successfully completed in the same academic year as, or in the academic year preceding, the examination of the course. - 4.
+For the following courses the successful completion of the practicum is considered equivalent to passing the examination of the course: BE2-09, BE2-11 and BE2-13.